This article was written by Rob Fitts

 The 33rd left Japan on November 27 and steamed toward the Philippines, but Sawamura never reached his destination.
 On December 2, an American submarine incepted his transport off the coast of Taiwan and sank it.
 The hero of the 1934 goodwill tour was dead, killed by the creators of the game he loved.

 After his death, Eiji Sawamura became an icon of Japanese baseball.
 In 1947, the magazine Nekkyo created the Sawamura Award to honor the best pitcher in Nippon Professional baseball.
 Twelve years later, he became one of nine initial members of the Japan Baseball Hall of Fame.
 Later, statues of the pitcher would be raised outside Shizuoka Kusanagi Stadium and his old high school in Kyoto.
 Sawamura’s image would also be placed on a Japanese postal stamp.
 Many consider him to be the country’s greatest pitcher.
-But in truth, he was a standout pitcher for only two years.
+But in truth, he was only a standout pitcher for two years.
 Why then, was he elevated to the pantheon of immortals?

 In his short life, Sawamura personified the trials of his country.
 In 1934, as Japan strove to be recognized as an equal to the United States and Britain, he nearly overcame the more powerful American ballclub.
 Many viewed his performance as an analogy of Japan’s struggles against the west—with the proper fighting spirit Japan could overcome their rivals.
-In the late 1930s and early 1940s, Japan and Sawamura went to war.
+In late 1930s and early 1940s, Japan and Sawamura went to war.
 Eiji wholeheartedly supported the war effort, both as a soldier and spokesman.
 The press updated fans on his life at the front and upheld him as a patriot who sacrificed his career and endured hardships to serve his Emperor and country.

 Eiji Sawamura had become more than a ballplayer.
 Like Babe Ruth, he had become a national symbol.